hidayat05/json-formatter/README.md

 - **Clear All**: Reset both input and output fields
 - **Keyboard Shortcuts**: Ctrl+M to minify, Ctrl+F to format
 - **Native Performance**: Desktop application with native OS integration
+- **Json To Class**: Generate classes from JSON by selected language

 ## Requirements